Jonathan Heasley: Baltimore Orioles

 On December 18, 2023, the Royals traded Heasley to the Baltimore Orioles in exchange for Cesar Espinal.
 He was optioned to the Triple–A Norfolk Tides to begin the 2024 season.
 In 4 appearances for Baltimore, Heasley struggled to a 16.88 ERA with 4 strikeouts across 5 1/3 innings pitched.
 He was designated for assignment by the Orioles on July 24, 2024.
 Heasley was released by the organization the next day.

 Kansas City Royals (second stint)

 On January 14, 2025, Heasley signed a minor league contract with the Chicago White Sox.
 He was released by the White Sox organization on March 31.

 On August 5, 2025, Heasley signed a minor league contract with the Kansas City Royals organization.
+He made 12 appearances split between the Triple-A Omaha Storm Chasers and Double-A Northwest Arkansas Naturals, accumulating a 1-0 record and 6.48 ERA with 11 strikeouts across 16 2/3 innings pitched.
+On March 28, 2026, Heasley was released by the Royals organization.

+Tampa Bay Rays

+On April 11, 2026, Heasley signed a minor league contract with the Tampa Bay Rays.
+He made seven appearances (including four starts) for the Triple-A Durham Bulls, compiling a 3-2 record and 3.90 ERA with 18 strikeouts across 27 2/3 innings pitched.
+On May 27, the Rays selected Heasley's contract, adding him to their active roster.
+He made one appearance for the team, allowing five runs on eight hits with two strikeouts across four innings pitched against the Baltimore Orioles.
+On May 29, Heasley was designated for assignment by the Rays.
+He cleared waivers and was sent outright to Durham the following day.
+However, on June 2, Heasley's outright was rescinded and he was placed on the injured list due to a stress reaction in his right elbow.
+He was transferred to the 60-day injured list on June 8.